fetmar/elevator/README.md

 ## Security

-Certain documents important to the secure functioning of Tangerine are blacklisted and not allowed to be downloaded by this service.
+Certain documents important to the secure functioning of your application are blacklisted and not allowed to be downloaded by this service.
 The blacklist is located in `Conf.js`.

 ```
 const SENSITIVE_DOCS = [